Skip to Content

 If you or someone in your family has suffered complications due to a defective hernia mesh implant, contact Coxwell & Associates.
 The manufacturer of the implant may be liable for your medical expenses, lost income, and other damages.

 Our attorneys can assess your situation and help you determine the most strategic way to proceed with your claim.
-Call (601) 265-7766 to schedule a free case evaluation with a hernia mesh lawyer in Jackson.
+Call (601) 265-7766 to schedule a case evaluation with a hernia mesh lawyer in Jackson.

 3 Categories of Hernia Mesh Defects